bsikander/udacity_data_eng/notes/data_modeling/notes.md

   - The **Primary Ke**y is equivalent to the Partition Key in a single-field-key table (i.e. Simple).
   - The **Composite/Compound Key** is just any multiple-column key.

+#### WHERE clause
+- Data modeling in Apache Cassandra is query focused, and that focus needs to be on the WHERE clause
+- Failure to include a WHERE clause will result in an error

+AVOID using `ALLOW FILTERING`: Here is a [reference in DataStax](https://www.datastax.com/blog/2014/12/allow-filtering-explained) that explains ALLOW FILTERING and why you should not use it.
+- When your query is rejected by Cassandra because it needs filtering, you should resist the urge to just add ALLOW FILTERING to it.
+You should think about your data, your model and what you are trying to do.
+You always have multiple options.
+  * You can change your data model, add an index, use another table or use ALLOW FILTERING.
+  * You have to make the right choice for your specific use case.